 The best way to know what career best suits you is to get some sort of first-hand exposure to that specific career.
 For many careers, this means taking part in an internship.
 For a career in medicine, you need to go to medical school before you can actually work as an intern.
 So, with the option of interning gone, the final, and one of the most effective options to get acquainted with medicine is to shadow physicians.

 First, shadowing a physician means that you are following the doctor as he or she engages with his or her daily duties.
-You observe how the doctor interacts with patients, performs procedures, converses with his coworkers, and even how he spends his lunchtime.
+You observe how the doctor interacts with patients, performs procedures, converses with his/her coworkers, and even how he/she spends lunchtime.
 You are not expected to do much, especially since you know very little about medicine.